Remembering Jesus | Communion Celebrations

 "Communion is the family meal of believers.
 Just as you wouldn't invite strangers to participate in intimate family traditions, communion is for those who belong to God's family through faith in Christ."
 Rick Renner

-"At the Lord's table, we're not Baptists or Methodists or Pentecostals—we're Christians remembering Jesus together."
+Aimee Semple McPherson: "At the Lord's table, we're not Baptists or Methodists or Pentecostals—we're simply Christians remembering our Savior together."

 What Makes Our Communion "Meaningful and Loving"